 The Hometown Project seeks to bring positive energy to the local campaigns by strategically working with community leaders and enhancing their reach by introducing them to Hometown Energizers.
 Hometown Energizers are notable individuals, celebrities, who hail from the community and who evoke a certain sense of pride.
 The Hometown Project works with local partner organizations, leaders and candidates to identify individuals who are excited to return to their hometowns to bring attention to local issues in a meaningful way.

-We work with national and regional partners like Planned Parenthood Action Fund, Lead Locally and Run for Something, in addition to state tables and parties, to help identity and align key candidates and districts with Energizers to advocate for causes and candidates both online and in person.
+We work with national and regional partners like Planned Parenthood Action Fund, Lead Locally and Run for Something, in addition to state tables and parties, to help identity and align key campaigns and districts with Energizers to advocate for causes and candidates both online and in person.
 These cultural leaders may endorse issues or promote local candidates running for city council, school board, state legislature, and more.
 This unique approach garners an expanded audience for candidates that can really make a difference in small races that are often decided by a small number of votes.

 Campaigns and candidateS